UT Arlington senior standout Clayton Vaughn owns the NCAA's top 60m time.

 With Durham's assistance, Vaughn earned a total of six All-America plaques.
 He grabbed NCAA Indoor All-America honors in the 60m twice (2012, 2013).
 In addition, during the 2014 season, he recorded the nation's fastest regular-season time in the 60 meters (6.55), obliterating his own school record by .06.

 After returning from injury that kept him out of the 2014 NCAA Indoor Championships, Vaughn became a 2014 Outdoor All-American in the 100m, 200m and 4x100m relay.
 In doing so, he became the first Maverick ever named All-American three times at a single NCAA Championship.
 Among his other highlights, Vaughn won both the 60m and 200m at the 2013 Western Athletic Conference Indoor Championships.
 His teammates on the school record-setting 4x100 team (39.55) were Butler, Cameron Newson and Christian Clark.

-As a team, she helped the 2014 UTA men win the program's first-ever triple crown, as the squad achieved conference titles in indoor and outdoor track as well as cross country.
+She also helped the 2014 UTA men's team win the program's first-ever triple crown, as the squad achieved conference titles in indoor and outdoor track as well as cross country.

 In 2010, the Mavericks' sprints coach helped All-Americans Gray and Jasmine Walls reach the NCAA Championships, and had nine sprinters make appearances in the NCAA Preliminaries.
 In addition, Reynolds earned Southland Conference Freshman of the Year honors in both the indoor and outdoor seasons.